3️⃣ White-box Methods

 Learning Objectives

-Connecting black-box to white-box: In Section 2, we used black-box methods (resampling, counterfactuals) to identify which sentences are important for the final answer.
-These methods told us what matters, but not why or how the model implements this importance mechanistically.
+In Section 2, we used black-box methods (resampling, counterfactuals) to identify which sentences are important for the final answer.
+These told us what matters, but not why or how the model implements this mechanistically.

 Now we'll open the black box and look inside the model.
 The key question: if certain sentences are behaviorally important (high counterfactual importance), can we find attention heads that attend strongly to those same sentences?
 If so, we've found a mechanistic explanation for the black-box patterns.

-The hypothesis: Attention is the mechanism by which information from earlier sentences flows to later positions in the sequence.
-If a sentence is important for the final answer, we should expect to see attention heads at later positions (especially at the final answer token) attending heavily to that sentence.
-These are called receiver heads - heads that aggregate important information from reasoning steps.
+The hypothesis is that attention is the mechanism by which information from earlier sentences flows to later positions.
+If a sentence is important for the final answer, we should see attention heads at later positions attending heavily to it.
+These are called receiver heads.
+In this section, we'll compute vertical attention scores (how much future tokens attend to each sentence), identify receiver heads (those with spiky attention, i.e. high kurtosis), compare attention patterns to black-box importance scores, and use attention suppression to causally validate the patterns.

-Firstly, let's define a helper function that we'll use for getting whitebox data from our loaded problem_data.
-We're defining this because we'll only ever need to use the full CoT & chunks plus the counterfactual importance scores later on (when we're comparing them to our whitebox analysis).
+First, let's define a helper function for getting whitebox data from our loaded problem_data.
+We only ever need the full CoT & chunks plus the counterfactual importance scores later on (for comparison with whitebox analysis).

 Receiver Head Analysis

-Key concepts: - Vertical attention score: For each sentence, how much do all future sentences attend to it? - Receiver heads: Attention heads with high kurtosis in their vertical attention scores (i.e., they attend spikily to specific sentences rather than uniformly)
+Two key concepts: the vertical attention score for a sentence measures how much all future sentences attend to it, and receiver heads are attention heads with high kurtosis in their vertical attention scores (they attend spikily to specific sentences rather than uniformly).

-The first step in whitebox analysis is to extract attention patterns from the model's forward pass.
-You can use output_attentions=True in your model forward pass to get the attention weights - they're accessible as output.attentions[layer][batch_idx, head_idx] after you do this (note that this was only possible because we set the model's config to output attentions when we loaded it earlier in this notebook).
+The first step in whitebox analysis is extracting attention patterns from the model's forward pass.
+You can use output_attentions=True to get attention weights, accessible as output.attentions[layer][batch_idx, head_idx] (note this requires setting the model's config to output attention - done in the code cell below where the model gets loaded).

-The function extract_attention_matrix should return the attention weights for a particular layer & head, and also return the list of string tokens for convenience.
+extract_attention_matrix should return the attention weights for a particular layer & head, plus the list of string tokens for convenience.

 def extract_attention_matrix(